paulomercado/ThesisCodes/README.md

 - `SARIMAX_MIN.ipynb` contains the SARIMAX model for Mindanao.
 - `SARIMAX_VIS.ipynb` contains the SARIMAX model for Visayas.
 - `datascript.py` contains the script for data preprocessing.
-- `finalconfig.json` contains configuration settings for LSTM model training.
+- `finalconfig.json` contains optimized hyperparameter configuration settings for LSTM model training.
 - `main.ipynb` serves as the main notebook for running LSTM experiments.
 - `model.py` contains LSTM model-related classes and functions.
 - `plot.ipynb` contains the notebook for visualizing results.